 Size is also variable.
 However, since island beds are viewed from all directions, it’s usually better to make them half as wide as the distance from where they will be viewed.
 For instance, if an island bed is situated 10 feet (3 m.) away from the home, make it at least 5 feet wide (1.5 m.) for greater impact.

-Island flower beds are generally easier to maintain since they are accessible from all sides; however, if you don’t have time to maintain one, keep it small and closer to the home.
+Island flower beds are generally easier to maintain since they are accessible from all sides, although, if you don’t have time to maintain one, keep it small and closer to the home.
 Wherever you put it, an island bed should be large enough to create an impact.
 If it’s too small, the bed will look and feel out of sorts.
 Remember, the goal is to add interest, not take away from it.

 Creating island beds can be challenging if careful planning is not performed ahead of time, as these types of flower beds are viewed from all sides, at all times of the year.
 Therefore, year-round interest plays a vital role in its design.